ArtRabbit/freshers/src/pages/reading-options.md

   nextLabel: Start with Art
   nexta: ''
 ---
 This web book is designed to be read on your mobile, tablet or desktop.
-For the best experience start by tapping/clicking on the "Start with Art" button and then follow the flow.
+For the best experience start by tapping/clicking the "Start with Art" button and then follow the flow.
 To see an overview of all chapters, tap/click on the burger menu in the top right corner.